NeoSoul01/NeoSoul01.github.io/_posts/2025-03-20-cs50-week-6-reflections.md

     for j in range(number - i):
         print(" ", end ='')

-# more of the code, which I cant show for academic reasons...
+# more of the code, which I can't show for academic reasons...
 ```

 The outer loop, in front of which there is a comment, do u see that?
-To make it similar to how the code was in `C` .
-I needed to do `1, number+ 1` meaning that loop gets initialized at `1` and will continue till it is `equal to number` not `less than that number`
+To make it similar to how the code was in `C`.
+I needed to do `1, number+ 1` meaning that the loop gets initialized at `1` and will continue till it is `equal to the number` not `less than that number`

 Now, I know this a very simple thing, but I had to use 1-2 extra brain cells to figure it out.
-Other than that, It was simple and this is the `mario-less` code.
-The difficult version of it which is `mario-more` is very similar just more extra stuff.
-My fundamentals were cleared because of this problem that is why It didn't take me much time to solve the `mario-more` version.
+Other than that, It was simple and this is the `Mario-less` code.
+The difficult version of it which is `Mario-more` is very similar just more extra stuff.
+My fundamentals were cleared because of this problem which is why It didn't take me much time to solve the `Mario-more` version.

 ### Problem Set 2

 Time passes fast... we are now onto the second problem set, so what was this about?
 It's called cash and yeah you have to deal with currency in this problem set.
-You can visit the website called [edx.com](http://edx.com), search for cs50, find this problem set and understand it yourself because if I start explaining the problem set itself, I would turn old.
+You can visit the website called [edx.com](http://edx.com), search for cs50, find this problem set, and understand it yourself because if I start explaining the problem set itself, I would turn old.

 So, the main key in this problem set was actually understanding the problem set, although this is the key to solving 90% of programming problems, the rest is just being familiar with the syntax.
 So, how did I go about implementing the solution to solve this problem set?
 You are probably curious about it, right?
 If you aren't then I will cry.